Q&A ON COLGATE-PALMOLIVE LABORATORY AND CLINICAL RESULTS ON EFFECTS OF TOOTHPASTE AND MOUTHWASH ON COVID-19 VIRUS

 12. Does every toothpaste neutralize the virus that causes COVID-19?

 We have conducted laboratory studies of select toothpaste formulas with zinc, stannous fluoride, or amine fluoride to determine whether they neutralize the virus that causes COVID-19.
+We have also conducted a clinical study on toothpastes with zinc or stannous fluoride.
 We do not have any data on other toothpastes which do not contain these ingredients.

 13. Does brushing my teeth impact the amount of the virus that causes COVID-19 in my mouth?

-While our SARS-CoV-2 laboratory results are encouraging, we cannot say whether these effects will also occur in the mouth without conducting a clinical study.
-Our clinical program is currently testing COVID-19 positive subjects to understand if brushing with certain toothpaste formulas will temporarily reduce the amount of virus in their mouths.
+While our SARS-CoV-2 laboratory results are encouraging, we conducted a clinical study to determine whether these effects will also occur in the mouth.
+That study found that COVID-19 positive subjects that brushed with certain toothpaste formulas including stannous fluoride or zinc temporarily reduced the amount of virus in their mouths for 30 minutes.

 14. How long will the tested toothpastes reduce the level of virus that causes COVID-19 in the mouth?